 A good Krimi, maybe a Roman, and always a book loaded with photos of Germany.
 When I was younger I brought back the Hanni and Nanni Series, also the Funf Freunde!
 Later, romances from Utta Danella.
 Historical novels like Der Medicus.
 Mysteries by Donna Leon (Ok, she’s not German, but I like the stories, and reading in German is good) Whatever caught my eye.
 Photo essay books of home are wonderful for the coffee table, and I can flip to pages.
 Last trip I found a wonderful book about the Wasserbergen (Water Castles of Westphalia) Schloss Buldern is in it!

 And the books on CD, this is sort of an extension of the books.
 Hearing the language is amazingly helpful once I’m home again.
 Plus I can listen in the car, which makes a nice change.
 Not a shock, books can now be ordered from Amazon.
-However, I really LOVE browsing bookstores… browsing online isn’t as fun.
+However, I really LOVE browsing bookstores.
+Browsing online isn’t as fun.

 Craft Projects or Handarbeiten

-I always stop in at a Handarbeits Geschaeft (Embroidery shop) for a project to make at home.
+Handarbeit- I always stop in at a Handarbeits Geschäft (Embroidery shop) for a project to make at home.
 I’ve done embroidery in the past, to stitch simple tablecloths or pictures.
 But I’ve also enjoyed sewing projects.
 My favorite is a little book is one that shows how to make beaded stars for the Christmas tree.
 My daughter and I have made many of these to hang on our own tree, and to give away.

 Now, there is a store here where I live that sells stitching materials and patterns.
 I can even find books and patterns online.
 But again, it’s not the same.